LeanaNeuber/PrestaCop/README.md

 - [ ] Implement an Alarm solution: Website?
 - [ ] Deployment of whole project to AWS: Terraform
 - [ ] Provide CSV-to-Stream as fatjar
 - [ ] Question: In what interval should our drone simulator send what messages?
+It says 1% of messages are alarms.
 - [ ] Question: Usage of Docker for deployment?
 - [ ] Question: Should the CSV-to-Stream be deployed to AWS?
 - [ ] Question: More "own touch"?